CosmoLike/cocoa/README.md

 Sourcing [setup_cocoa_installation_packages](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/setup_cocoa_installation_packages) may require a long time (~hours) depending on the supercomputer environment (System Option).
 It is possible to speed-up installation considerably by running `source setup_cocoa_installation_packages` on an interactive node w/ ~16 threads.
 For the Docker Installation, however, sourcing [setup_cocoa_installation_packages](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/setup_cocoa_installation_packages) should take only a few minutes.

-Once the user is done working on the Cocoa enviroment, type:
+Once the work on the Cocoa environment is done, type:

     $ source stop_cocoa

-PS: Users are highly encouraged to read appendices [Further Information about the configuration files](https://github.com/CosmoLike/cocoa/blob/master/README.md#further-information-about-the-configuration-files) and [Further Information about the difference between `compile_external_modules` and `start_cocoa` scripts](https://github.com/CosmoLike/cocoa/blob/master/README.md#further-information-about-the-difference-between-compile_external_modules-and-start_cocoa-scripts) to learn more about the configuration files after running a few basic examples.
+PS: Users are highly encouraged to read appendix [Further Information about the configuration files](https://github.com/CosmoLike/cocoa/blob/master/README.md#further-information-about-the-configuration-files) to learn more about the configuration files.

 ## Running Examples